download zip of files only

 (amazon search)

-From /weblog/business
+From /weblog/history

 (google search)